-If a presidential candidate has not filed a candidate waiver, the candidate or authorized representative shall file a list of standing committee candidates with the State DFL Chair at least 30 minutes prior to election.
-Standing committee members do not need to be
+Members per Committee Total Members Selection Date Filing Requirements and Deadlines 3 9 June 2, 2024 If a presidential candidate has not filed a candidate waiver, the candidate or authorized representative shall file a list of standing committee candidates with the State DFL Chair at least 30 minutes prior to election.
+Standing committee candidates do not need to be delegates to the National Convention.
+If a presidential candidate has filed a candidate waiver, individuals are nominated for standing committees at the time of the election by the National Delegates.